202 – Discrimination in the Workplace

-Discrimination against employees and applicants on the basis of race, sex, sexual or gender orientation, color, national origin, age, disability, or veteran status is prohibited.
-The HCSO provides equal employment opportunities to all employees and applicants without regard to race, religion, color, national origin, age, sexual or gender orientation, disability, or veteran status in accordance with applicable state and federal laws.
-This provision applies to all terms and conditions of employment and all personnel actions, including, but not limited to: hiring, placement, promotion, termination, transfer, status, classification, compensation, and training.
+B. Discrimination Prohibited: Discrimination against employees and applicants on the basis of race, religion, sex, sexual or gender orientation, color, national origin, age, disability, or veteran status is prohibited.
+The HCSO provides equal employment opportunities to all employees and applicants without regard to the above mentioned categories in accordance with applicable state and federal laws.
+This provision applies to all terms and conditions of employment and all personnel actions, including, but not limited to: hiring, placement, promotion, termination, status, classification, compensation, and training.

-The HCSO prohibits any form of unlawful employee harassment based on race, color, religion, sex, sexual or gender orientation, national origin, age, disability, or veteran status.
-Inappropriate interference with the ability of any employee to perform his or her expected job duties is not tolerated.
+C. Harassment Prohibited: The HCSO prohibits any form of unlawful employee harassment.
+Harassment of any nature interfering with an employee’s ability to perform their job will not be tolerated.
 No employee of the HCSO shall harass or create an intimidating or hostile working environment for any other employee.

-Employees are encouraged to bring to the attention of the Human Resources director any situation they are aware of, directly or indirectly, which they feel may constitute discrimination or harassment they feel may violate any law regulating fair employment practices.
-Employees may also bring such a situation to the attention of any supervisor, but that supervisor must also make the Human Resources director aware of the situation as soon as possible.
-Such action on the part of an employee, supervisor, or the Human Resources director shall not be considered a violation of chain of command.
-Such situation should be recorded in writing in a signed statement.
-The form shall be made available from the Human Resources director’s office.
+F. Complaints: Employees shall notify the HR Director any situation they are aware of, directly or indirectly, which they feel may constitute discrimination or harassment they feel may violate any law regulating fair employment practices.
+Employees may also bring such a situation to the attention of any Supervisor, but that Supervisor must also make the HR Director aware of the situation as soon as possible.
+Such action on the part of an employee, Supervisor, or the HR Director shall not be considered a violation of chain of command.
+Such situation should be documented in a signed statement.
+The form will be provided by the HR Director’s office.

-All employees of the HCSO are encouraged to cooperate with representatives of the EEOC and the Texas Commission on Human Rights in matters pertaining to employment practices.
-Nevertheless, employees who are contacted by representatives of EEOC or the Texas Commission on Human Rights in connection with an investigation of a charge of discrimination shall notify the Human Resources Division of all such contacts.
+G. EEOC / Texas Commission on Human Rights: All employees are encouraged to cooperate with representatives of the EEOC and the Texas Commission on Human Rights in matters pertaining to employment practices.
+Nevertheless, employees who are contacted by representatives of EEOC or the Texas Commission on Human Rights in connection with an investigation of a charge of discrimination shall notify the HR of all such contacts.

-Employees who require accommodations applicable to state and federal laws shall make request in writing and provide documentation of the necessitating condition to the Human Resources director.
+I. Accommodation: Employees who require accommodations applicable to state and federal laws shall make request in writing and provide documentation of the necessitating condition to the HR director.